First accolade of career

 Photos from the 2011 NCAA Golf Regional Tournament

-The Wyoming Cowboy golf program is in its' 14th season under the direction of Joe Jensen.
-In addition to serving as the head coach of the men's golf program, Jensen is in his ninth year as Director of UW Men's & Women's Golf.
+The Wyoming Cowboy golf program is in its' 15th season under the direction of Joe Jensen.
+In addition to serving as the head coach of the men's golf program, Jensen is in his eleventh year as Director of UW Men's & Women's Golf.

 Jensen has directed the Cowboy golf program during one of the most competitive eras in UW's 70-year men's golf history.
 Under Jensen's direction the Cowboys have set school records for low individual round and event score, as well as low team round and event score.

 A native of Lander, Wyo. and a former member of the UW golf team, Jensen earned his bachelor's degree in arts and sciences from the University of Wyoming in 1998 and completed his MBA at UW in December of 2006.

 In addition to his coaching duties, Jensen manages and is the head golf professional at Glenn "Red" Jacoby Golf Club at the University of Wyoming.
 Jensen, 45 (born April 10, 1970) was hired as the Cowboy golf coach on Dec.
 7, 2001 and named Director of Wyoming Golf on Aug.
 18, 2005.

 "I'm excited about my role as director of both Wyoming Golf programs," Jensen said.
 "We are working hard and I'm pleased with the direction of both the men's and women's programs.

 "It's such a privilege to be a part of the Wyoming Athletics program and to bring student-athletes to UW and Laramie.
 I enjoy working at the school I graduated from, in my home state, and in a place where I have so many friends and family."